danclay/wumpus-navy/packages/eris-fleet/README.md

     Admiral.on('stats', m => console.log(m));
 }
 ```
-This creates a new Admiral that will manage `bot.js` running in other processes.
-[More details](https://danclay.github.io/wumpus-navy/classes/BaseClusterWorker.html)
+This creates a new Admiral that will manage `bot.js` running in other workers.

 The following is an example of `bot.js`.
-[Read the IPC docs](https://danclay.github.io/wumpus-navy/classes/IPC.html) for what you can access and do with clusters.
+This contains a class which extends the [BaseClusterWorker](https://danclay.github.io/wumpus-navy/classes/wumpus_carrier.BaseClusterWorker.html) class.
+This new class can also be passed to the [BotWorker](https://danclay.github.io/wumpus-navy/interfaces/wumpus_carrier.Options.html#BotWorker) option instead of using a file.
+If you pass this through options do not include the file path option.

 ```js
 const { BaseClusterWorker } = require('eris-fleet');